Research

 Two CO₂-fixing bacteria with industrial potential

 We work primarily with cyanobacteria.
 Cyanobacteria derive energy from light and fix CO₂ via the Calvin cycle, the same series of reactions present in the chloroplasts of algae and most crop plants.
 For biochemists, cyanobacteria are model systems for photosynthesis.
 In biotechnology, they are potential converters of CO₂ to chemicals or proteins.
 However, to realize cyanobacteria in industry, their metabolism must be extensively engineered.
 Futher, mechanical and materials engineering are needed to produce low-cost photobioreactors and to maximize light delivery.
+One promising approach is 3D printing of microsctructures where the material can act as light guides.

 We also develop CO₂-fixing lithoautotrophic bacteria.
 These do not derive energy from light, but instead can utilize hydrogen or waste gases such as carbon monoxide to power CO₂ fixation.
 Both gases are plentiful in Swedish industry as byproducts of the pulp and paper industry.
 Increasingly, hydrogen is prouced by electrolysis of water.
 For us, lithoautotrophic bacteria also provide an evolutionarily distant example of the Calvin cycle to compare to cyanobacteria.